QwikDev/qwik/README.md

 # The HTML-first framework

 Qwik offers the fastest possible page load times - regardless of the complexity of your website.
-Qwik is so fast because it allows fully interactive sites to load with almost no JavaScript and [pickup from where the server left off](https://github.com/BuilderIO/qwik/blob/main/packages/docs/src/routes/docs/concepts/resumable/index.mdx)
+Qwik is so fast because it allows fully interactive sites to load with almost no JavaScript and [pickup from where the server left off](https://qwik.builder.io/docs/concepts/resumable)

 As users interact with the site, only the necesary parts of the site load on-demand.
 This [precision lazy-loading](https://github.com/BuilderIO/qwik/blob/main/packages/docs/src/routes/docs/concepts/progressive.mdx) is what makes Qwik so quick.

 ## Getting Started

-Try out our starter: it
+Try out our starter:

 ```bash
 npm init qwik@latest